-B.A. (music), Bates College; M.M. (musicology), University of Arizona; Ph.D. (ethnomusicology), University of California, Los Angeles
+BA (music), Bates College; MM (musicology), University of Arizona; PhD (ethnomusicology), University of California, Los Angeles

-His book Voices of Drought: The Politics of Music and Environment in Northeastern Brazil.
-His article "Birdsong and a Song about a Bird: Popular Music and the Mediation of Traditional Ecological Knowledge in Northeastern Brazil," published in Ethnomusicology, was awarded an honorable mention for best faculty research in the humanities by the University of Illinois Program for Research in the Humanities.
+His book Voices of Drought: The Politics of Music and Environment in Northeastern Brazil (University of Illinois Press, 2018) explores themes of environmental justice, natural resources, protest song, and cultural policy in the production and experience of popular music.
+Voices of Drought was awarded an American Musicological Society Publication Subvention, supported by the Dragan Plamenac Endowment.
+His article "Birdsong and a Song about a Bird: Popular Music and the Mediation of Traditional Ecological Knowledge in Northeastern Brazil," published in Ethnomusicology and reprinted in Ethnomusicology: A Contemporary Reader, 2nd edition (Routledge, 2017), earned an honorable mention for best faculty research in the humanities by the University of Illinois Program for Research in the Humanities.
 In addition to Ethnomusicology, his writing has appeared in Vibrant: Virtual Brazilian Anthropology, Yearbook for Traditional Music, and Ecomusicology Newsletter, and he is a contributor to the Bloomsbury Encyclopedia of Popular Music of the World.
 He also presents regularly at universities and conferences in the United States and Brazil.
-Silvers was a 2015 Fellow of the American Council of Learned Societies and a 2015-17 Junior Fellow of the Unit for Criticism and Interpretive Theory.
-His research has also been supported by the Lemann Institute for Brazilian Studies, the Campus Research Board, Fulbright-mtvU, and the UCLA Latin American Institute, among other sources, and he is a member of the Diverse Environmentalisms Research Team (DERT), a multi-institutional research group based out of Indiana University.
-He previously taught at UCLA and UC Riverside.
+Silvers was co-chair of the Ecomusicology Special Insterest Group of the Society for Ethnomusicology (2016-2018), is a member of the editorial boards of Ecomusicology Review and Diálogos Sonoros and is a member of the advisory board of Ethnomusicology Review.